-Paul Héroult, Charles M. Hall, and Julia Brainerd Hall
+Paul Héroult and Charles M. Hall

 Paul Héroult.
 Courtesy Alcoa Inc.

-Discovered in 1827 by Friedrich Wöhler, aluminum, though the most common metal on earth, is always found tightly locked in compounds.
+Discovered in 1827 by Friedrich Wöhler, aluminum, although the most common metal on earth, is always found tightly locked in compounds.
 Efforts to use electrolysis to reduce it failed repeatedly, and for years it remained an exotic metal used in jewelry and for such special purposes as capping the Washington Monument.

 The race for a commercially viable route to aluminum was won in 1886 by two young men working independently—Paul Héroult (1863–1914) in France and Charles M. Hall (1863–1914) in the United States.
-Hall was just six months out of Oberlin College; his sister Julia (1859–1925), who had also been a chemistry major at Oberlin, was of great assistance to him, helping with experiments, taking laboratory notes, and giving business advice.

 Charles M. Hall at the age of 22.
 Courtesy Alcoa Inc.